stepan-mitkin/drakonwidget/README.md

 function setContent(itemId, content)
 ```

+Arguments

 |Name|Data type|Description|
 |---|---|---|
 |itemId|text|The id of the item|
 |content|text|The new content.
 Content must be a string.|

+Return value

+An array of strings.
+Each element in the array is a CSS font declaration (for example ["bold 18px Arimo", "14px Arimo"]).
+The array contains all fonts that are used in the diagram.

 ### setDiagramStyle